The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Buses from Brighton to London arrive at London Victoria coach station, in the western part of Central London.
 The coach station is nearly adjacent to London Victoria railway station, which forms part of a large public transport interchange which includes local and regional trains and buses, as well as a significant station on the tube network on the Victoria, District and Circle lines.
 Buses in London run for 24 hours a day and taxis are also on hand round-the-clock.

-Omio customers travelling this route book their coaches from Brighton Railway Station to London, Victoria Coach Station.
+When travelling this route, Omio customers are departing most frequently from Brighton Railway Station and arriving in London, Victoria Coach Station.

 Here are some other resources that might have the information you need